 I’m happily married.
 And thank God — I did not enjoy the dating scene.
-I have a friend, though, who does.
-She’s online and goes out with several men a year.
+I have a friend (let’s call her “Jamie”), though, who does.
+She’s online and always looking for the “right” person.
 (For those who are wondering what this has to do with planned giving… read on.)

-I’m sure she’ll eventually find The One.
+I’m sure my friend Jamie will eventually find The One and settle down.
 In fact, she told me once, “I want to marry a rich guy.”

 (Yeah, who doesn’t?)

-It got me thinking … What are the chances my friend actually could meet and marry a rich man?
+It got me thinking … What are the chances Jaimie actually could meet and marry a rich man?

 First of all, what are we talking about when we say “rich?”
 What’s the definition of wealth?
-If we use the worldwide average income, anyone making more than $10,000 a year is rich—even my youngest brother whose fresh out of college and working at Applebee’s.
-(Hey, I should introduce him to my friend.)
+If we use the worldwide average income, anyone making more than $10,000 a year is rich — even my youngest brother, who’s fresh out of college and working at Applebee’s.

-To me, my childhood basketball hero Michael Jordan is “rich,” still making $100 million a year as a retiree.
+To me, my childhood basketball hero Michael Jordan (worth over a billion) is “rich,” still making $100 million a year as a retiree.
 But then there’s Bill Gates, who is worth $72 billion.
 (For some context on all those zeros, a million seconds ago was 2 weeks, a billion seconds ago was 33 years).
 They say if Bill Gates drops a $100 bill, it’s literally not worth his time to pause to pick it up.
-(Hey, I should walk behind him on the sidewalk.)

 Back to the rich man

-Let’s call my friend who wants to meet a rich man, “Jamie.”
-And just so we have a starting point, we’ll define “rich” to be the top 1 percent.
+Just so we have a starting point for Jaimie, we’ll define “rich” to be the top 1 percent.
 Now, let’s have some fun with the numbers:

 - According to the IRS, the top 1% of taxpayers have an Adjusted Gross Income of $465,626 (TY 2014).
 So let’s use that as our criteria for Jamie’s “rich” guy: He needs to make at least $465K a year.
 (As an FYI, our recent survey showed that most people think the top 1% make millions and millions a year.
 Not so.)